-Ron Allison returns with a second installment of Fairy Tales for Adults!
-This time, he will be discussing two Grimms’ tales: The Goose Girl, and The Devil’s Sooty Brother.
+Ron Allison returns with another installment of Fairy Tales for Adults!
+This time, he will be discussing a Norwegian tale, Tatterhood, and Grimms’ Strong Hans.

 Mr. Allison’s approach grew out of his long-standing love of European fairy tales and encounters with storytellers who opened up the possibilities of using fairy tales for self-examination among adult audiences.